How to Make Cauliflower Rice

 The chopper attachment tends to mush the florets on the bottom and not chop the florets higher up.
 If you don’t have a food processor, just slice your cauliflower head in half (or quarters) and use a box grater.

 Yes!
 Absolutely.
 Once you’ve riced the cauliflower, divide the raw cauliflower rice into Stasher Bags or my favorite Glasslock Storage Containers.
 It’ll stay good for up to 6 months.
-Then, when you’re ready to eat it, just toss the frozen cauliflower rice into a sauté pan as per the instructions below and cook a few additional minutes.
+Then, when you’re ready to eat it, just toss it frozen into a sauté pan as per the instructions below and cook a few additional minutes.

 - 1 head of cauliflower, washed